stormpath/stormpath-documentation/source/errors.rst

 **Error Message**

+The specified property value's minimum length is not satisfied.

 **User Message**

 *(Same as above)*

-The specified property value's minimum length is not satisfied.

 2008
 -------------

 **Error Message**

+The specified property value exceeded the maximum allowed length.

 **User Message**

 *(Same as above)*

-The specified property value's maximum length is not satisfied.

 2009
 -------------

 **Error Message**

+The specified property's minimum value is not satisfied.

 **User Message**

 *(Same as above)*

-The specified property's minimum value is not satisfied.

 2010
 -------------

 **Error Message**

+The specified property exceeded the maximum allowed value.

 **User Message**

 *(Same as above)*

-The specified property's maximum value is exceeded.

 2011
 -------------

 **Error Message**

+The specified property's minimum date/time is not satisfied.

 **User Message**

 *(Same as above)*

-The specified property's minimum date/time is not satisfied.

 2012
 -------------

 **Error Message**

+The specified property's maximum date/time is exceeded.

 **User Message**

 *(Same as above)*

-The specified property's maximum date/time is exceeded.

 2013
 -------------

 **Error Message**

+The specified property's value is not within range.

 **User Message**

 *(Same as above)*

-The specified property's value is not within range.
+**Further Information**

+This error will also return what the minimum and maximum values are for the range.

 2014
 -------------

 **Error Message**

+The specified property value is an invalid reference.

 **User Message**

 *(Same as above)*

-The specified property value is an invalid reference.

 **Further Information**

 For example, linking to an object that is not allowed to be linked to.
-Also known as a ‘constraint violation’.
+This error will sometimes return with more specific information.

 2015
 -------------

 **Error Message**

+Unknown property.

 **User Message**

 *(Same as above)*

-Unknown property.

 **Further Information**